elegant-scipy/elegant-scipy/markdown/ch7.markdown

 Hanging a picture on the wall, it is sometimes hard to get it straight.
 You make an adjustment, step back, evaluate the picture's horizontality, and repeat.
-This is a process of optimization: we're changing the angle of the portrait until it satisfies our demand---that it should be straight.
+This is a process of *optimization*: we're changing the orientation of the portrait until it satisfies our demand---that it makes a zero angle with the horizon.

-In mathematics, our demand is called a "cost function", and the angle of the portrait the "parameter".
+In mathematics, our demand is called a "cost function", and the orientation of the portrait the "parameter".
 In a typical optimization problem, we vary the parameters until the cost function is minimized.

 Consider, for example, the shifted parabola, $f(x) = (x - 3)^2$.
-We know
+We
-that this function has a minimum at 3, because we can calculate the derivative, set it to zero, and see that $2 (x - 3) = 0$, i.e.  $x = 3$.
+know that this function, with parameter $x$, has a minimum at 3, because we can calculate the derivative, set it to zero, and see that
+$2 (x - 3) = 0$, i.e. $x = 3$.

 But, if this function were much more complicated (e.g., was an expression with many terms, had multiple points of zero derivative,